Photo de la cire apposée sur le bouchon des bouteilles Briottet

 The team

-We’re still based at our historic premises on rue Berlier, in the heart of Dijon.
-And we do all our production on site!
-We have no secondary sites.
+We are still based in our historic premises in the center of Dijon, and we carry out all of our production on-site!
+We do not have any secondary locations.

-To make our liqueurs, we have a cellar master.
-He makes the liqueurs every day and handles the fruit macerations.
+To produce our liqueurs, we have a cellar master.
+He produces every day and oversees the fruit macerations.

-To bottle the large formats, we have two people on the bottling line.
+For bottling large formats, we have a duo working on the bottling line.

-On the administrative side, we have an assistant who handles orders and logistics.
+On the administrative side, we have an assistant who takes care of orders and logistics.

-Finally, the managers share the other duties.
-Vincent Briottet looks after production and quality.
-Claire Briottet handles sales, management/accounting, communications and HR.
+Finally, the managers share the other roles.
+Vincent Briottet oversees production and quality, while Claire Briottet manages sales, administration/accounting, communication, and human resources.

-A small company with a versatile, responsive team to serve our customers as well as possible!
+In short, a small company with a versatile and responsive team, dedicated to serving its clients as best as possible!